lambdacubed/genetic-algorithm/README.txt

 This is a genetic algorithm used for machine learning.
 It is a black-box optimization technique originally developed by O. Albert and was published in Optics Letters, Vol. 25, No. 15, August 1, 2000.
-It was then moved to python with some adjustments to get rid of any parts that were no longer used.
+It was then moved to python with some improvements written by Mark Mathis markmath@umich.edu.